devolksbank/NL-Help-U/README.md

 ## Where can I try the app?

-Since the app will be removed from the Android Play Store, you can try it by downloading the APK from the builds.
+Since the app will be removed from the Android Play Store, you can try it by downloading the zip from the releases.

 Only an Android app is available, no other operating systems are supported.